FAQ

 What is a Revocable Consent and why is it a required part of the application process?

-- A revocable consent is the mechanism through which the City grants a right to an individual or organization to construct and maintain certain structures on, over, or under the streets and sidewalks of the City, including outdoor dining setups on the sidewalk and in the roadway.
+- A revocable consent is the mechanism through which the City grants a right to an individual or organization to construct and maintain certain structures on, over, or under the streets and sidewalks of the City, including sidewalk and roadway cafes.

 - As the name implies, the City retains the right to revoke the consent at any time.